 Upper Eyelid Surgery in Tampa and St. Petersburg, FL

 When you have excess skin and fat on your upper eyelids, keeping your eyes open can be a chore.
 As a result, you may look and feel sleepy.
-Upper eyelid surgery by Dr. Dean Davis, a dual-board certified facial plastic and reconstructive surgeon and otolaryngologist, removes excess skin and fat to restore a more youthful appearance.
+Upper eyelid surgery by Dr. Dean Davis, a dual-board certified facial plastic and reconstructive surgeon and otolaryngologist, reduces excess skin and fat to restore a more youthful appearance.
 If you live in Tampa, St. Petersburg, or the surrounding areas in Florida, you should entrust your upper eyelid surgery to Dr. Davis.

 What is Upper Eyelid Surgery?

-Upper eyelid surgery is a plastic surgery procedure that provides a more youthful appearance by eliminating extra fat, muscle or skin tissue from around the eyes.
+Upper eyelid surgery is a plastic surgery procedure that provides a more youthful appearance by reducing extra fat, muscle or skin tissue from around the eyes.
 Depending on which areas bother you most, this procedure may only be done on the upper eyelids, or it may be done alongside plastic surgery on the lower eyelids.
 Upper eyelid surgery not only reinvigorates the area around the eyes and makes patients look younger but also addresses impaired vision due to ptosis or sagging eyelids.
 However, it’s not advised to receive this surgery to fix drooping eyebrows or wrinkles.

 What Other Procedures Are Combined with Upper Eyelid Surgery?